Questions about …

 - Who killed the princes?

 After more than five hundred years the fate of the so-called Princes in the Tower remains an unsolved mystery.
-Nobody knows for certain whether they were murdered, disappeared, or even survived.
+Nobody knows for certain whether they were murdered, escaped, were secretly moved abroad, died of sickness as children or lived into adulthood in captivity (all these possibilities have been suggested).
 Richard has been accused of ordering their deaths even though there is no direct evidence to convict him.
-Similarly the duke of Buckingham, Henry VII, Margaret Beaufort, and the duke of Norfolk have also been suspected of committing the crime, but once again there is no direct evidence to convict them.
+Similarly, the duke of Buckingham, Henry VII, Margaret Beaufort, the duke of Norfolk and the earl of Oxford have also been suspected of committing the crime, but once again there is no direct evidence to convict them.

-The truth of the matter is that we are no closer to discovering what really happened to the princes than we were in 1483 when they first disappeared from view.
-But following Richard's death at the battle of Bosworth in 1485 Tudor propagandists turned this uncertainty into a definite murder and laid it firmly at Richard's door.
-Since then Richard has become established as an unprincipled usurper of the throne and a ruthless killer of defenceless children.
-Although there is not enough surviving evidence to prove that a murder actually took place, English history has by and large deemed that Richard remains guilty until proven innocent.
+The truth of the matter is that we are no closer to discovering what really happened to the princes than we were in 1483 when Mancini recorded that they had disappeared from view.
+Some early rumours implicated Richard and/or Buckingham but Henry VII avoided making an explicit public accusation and made no recorded effort to discover any bodies for respectable reburial.
+Later Tudor writers turned uncertainty into a definite murder and laid it firmly at Richard's door.
+Ever since, English history has by and large deemed that Richard remains guilty until proven innocent.

 - Weren't there rumours about the murder of the princes by Richard circulating during his reign?